JamesLawton/poseet-copy-01/content/pages/index.md

     title: Why Choose Poseet?
     features:
       - content: >
-          poseet analyzes your form as you perform an activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how and what to correct.
+          Poseet analyzes your form as you perform any activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how and what to correct.
 Use any video as your expert guide to increase your safety and master your technique!